Platonic hydrocarbon: Icosahedrane

 The tetravalency (4-connectedness) of carbon excludes an icosahedron because 5 edges meet at each vertex.
 True pentavalent carbon is unlikely; methanium, nominally CH_{5}^{+}, usually exists as CH_{3}(H_{2})^{+}.
 The hypothetical icosahedral C_{12}^{12+} lacks hydrogen so it is not a hydrocarbon; it is also an ion.

 Both icosahedral and octahedral structures have been observed in boron compounds such as the dodecaborate ion and some of the carbon-containing carboranes.

 Other polyhedra

 Increasing the number of atoms that comprise the carbon skeleton leads to a geometry that increasingly approximates a sphere, and the space enclosed in the carbon "cage" increases.
-This trend continues with buckyballs or spherical fullerene (C60).
-Although not a Platonic hydrocarbon, buckminsterfullerene has the shape of a truncated icosahedron, an Archimedean solid.
+This trend continues with buckyballs or spherical fullerenes.
+Although not a Platonic hydrocarbon, buckminsterfullerene (C60) has the shape of a truncated icosahedron, an Archimedean solid.

 The concept can also be extended to regular Euclidean tilings, with the hexagonal tiling producing graphane.
 A square tiling (which would resemble an infinitely large fenestrane) would suffer from the same problem as octahedrane, and the triangular tiling icosahedrane.
 No generalisations to hyperbolic tilings seem to be known.

 The regular convex 4-polytopes may also have hydrocarbon analogues; hypercubane has been proposed.